 |

 One week before the Fall school year was to begin for Philadelphia's public and parochial schools Horn was called into George Koehler's office.
 At that meeting Horn was asked to moved his Bob Horn's Bandstand radio program over to television.
 The show was to be aired afternoons Monday through Friday.
 It came with some stipulations one being that Horn would have a co-host Lee Stewart.
+Lee Stewart was a local radio personality who had one account, Muntz TV.
+He was on every radio station in town for Muntz, selling TV sets for $ 129.95 apiece.
+He'd do an hour show with the commercials jammed together and bits of records in between, so there'd be more commercials than records.
+Stewart sold Muntz TV's by the truckload and was respected a sasuper radio pitchman.
 Having Stewart as a co-host would bring the show its first sponsor Mad Man Muntz who Stewart had sold television sets for.

 The other being that besides whatever guests Horn could line up, only a few records were to be played interspersed with Snaders and Officials film clips, the 50s version of today's music videos.
 The difference between then and today was that Snaders and Officials were unimaginable and poorly produced.